An Exegetical Commentary

-The most satisfactory solution is that Andronicus and Junia were a married couple who performed apostolic ministry.
-That is, they were official messengers of Yeshua, sanctioned by the chief apostles, who took the good news to other lands.
-Paul called Junia an apostle (in reality a "co-apostle" with Andronicus and not separate from him) and there is no sound reason to dispute that status.
+The most satisfactory solution is that Andronicus and Junia were a married couple who were official messengers of Yeshua, sanctioned by the chief apostles, who took the good news to other lands.
 According to Hippolytus (see verse 1 above) Andronicus was among the seventy disciples chosen by Yeshua (Luke 10:1), which qualified him to be an apostle, and was appointed as the first bishop of Pannonia, which lay in the western half of modern Hungary.

 who also were in Christ before me: It's possible that the couple were numbered with the 500 persons who witnessed the resurrected Yeshua (1Cor 15:6) and so they satisfied the criteria of having seen the Lord.
 Perhaps they were among the pilgrims in Jerusalem that witnessed the signs and wonders wrought by the Spirit and responded to Peter's message.
 The GNB, GW, and NLT inaccurately translates the phrase as "they became Christians before I did."
 Paul never uses the label "Christian" to refer to himself or anyone else in his writings.

 8― Greet Ampliatus, my beloved in the Lord.